zdharma-continuum/Zsh-100-Commits-Club/README.md

 * [fzf-z](https://github.com/andrewferrier/fzf-z) : :hourglass_flowing_sand: - Brings together the *z* plugin and *fzf* to allow you to easily browse recently used directories at any point on the command line.
 * [git-aliases.zsh](https://github.com/peterhurford/git-aliases.zsh) : - Creates a lot of useful aliases for combinations of commonly used `git` commands.
 * [git-extra-commands](https://github.com/unixorn/git-extra-commands) :1st_place_medal: :running_man: :alarm_clock: - Extra `git` helper scripts packaged as a plugin.
-* [git-it-on](https://github.com/peterhurford/git-it-on.zsh) : :hourglass: - Adds ability to open a folder in your current branch on GitHub.
+* [git-it-on](https://github.com/peterhurford/git-it-on.zsh) : - Adds ability to open a folder in your current branch on GitHub.
 * [git-secret](https://github.com/sobolevn/git-secret) :1st_place_medal: :running_man: :hourglass_flowing_sand: :briefcase: - A bash-tool to store your private data inside a `git` repository.
 * [gitignore](https://github.com/voronkovich/gitignore.plugin.zsh) :1st_place_medal: :running_man: :alarm_clock: - Plugin for creating `.gitignore` files.
 * [gitsync](https://github.com/washtubs/gitsync) : - ZSH plugin to improve workflows for one person developing on the same repository on multiple machines.